 It's never a good idea to bring up politics around the holidays, so "The Manchurian Candidate" – both the classic 1962 paranoid thriller and the 2004 Jonathan Demme remake about brainwashed political pawns climbing their way through the ranks – is already not an optimal choice for Mother's Day.
 To make matters worse, in both films, the main villains – whether its Angela Lansbury or Meryl Streep – are power-hungry moms.
 At best, your mom will be mildly taken aback; at worst, she might get some ideas about how to get you to call more often.

 But for real: What's the deal with horror movies and moms?
 If you want a fresher horror movie to terrify your mom with, how about "The Babadook," an indie chiller about a mom coping with having THE WORST CHILD EVER.
-Yes, they're haunted by a creepy spirit fashionably dressed in black with spindly hands and a terrifying voice that keeps puttering around the house, prank-calling and making you murder pets and vomit black ooze, but the real menace is the freaking nightmare spawn.
+Yes, they're haunted by a creepy spirit fashionably dressed in black with spindly hands and a terrifying voice that keeps puttering around the house, prank-calling and making you murder pets and vomit black ooze ... but the true menace is the freaking nightmare spawn.
 Even Rosemary from "Rosemary's Baby" or the family from "The Omen" would be looking at a child swap.

 Anyways, if you want to treat your mom to a horror movie about the violent frustrations of parenting, "The Babadook" is your pick.
 Another good Mother's Day option?
 Literally anything else.